 School Reports and Learning Discussions

-Our school reports to parents three times per year on the progress and achievement of all children in our school.
+Our school reports to parents on the progress and achievement of their children through written reports and Learning Discussions.

-A written report is sent home for each child in years 4 – 8 in June and again in December.
+A written report is sent home for each child in June and again in December.

 Parents are welcome to make appointments outside of these times to discuss any aspects of their child’s education.